 Anna Craft, Immaculate Conception School, Monmouth

-From start to finish, your are in charge.
+From start to finish, you are in charge.
 Found your own company and identify the product or service that your company will provide.
-Figure out how much it should sell for.
-Create your own advertising and marketing plan, Pitch your product at the end of the class and your fellow business leaders will decide what product they want to buy with their “fun money.”
+Create your own advertising and marketing plan.
+Pitch your product at the end of class and your fellow business leaders will decide what product they want to buy with their “fun money.”

 Gr.
 3-4 or 5-8

 Pack your suitcase and get ready for a trip!
 Well, maybe just bring your imagination and a list of places you want to visit.
 In this class you will take virtual field trips and virtual tours on the computer each day!
 We’ll go to the top of a tower, a mountain, a roller coaster, and lots more.
 The best part is our favorite trips will be added to a CFK website so you can go and visit again and again.
 Bring your headphones to you can listen too!